Boat People SOS: Activity

 BPSOS first became involved in the issue of human trafficking through the Daewoosa Case.
 In 1999, over 200 Vietnamese and Chinese workers were tricked into paying thousands of dollars each in order to travel to work in a sewing factory on the island of American Samoa.
 Each worker was promised $408 per month for wages, plus free food and housing.
 However, once there, the workers were beaten, confined to the factory, barely fed, and forced to live in filthy conditions while the employer kept their travel documents.
 They worked hard to bring media and government attention to this case of human trafficking.
 After the US government prosecuted Daewoosa, BPSOS along with other service providers came to the aid of the victims.
 Daewoosa survivors are now legally in the US and are being helped to receive the benefits of immigration relief, health care, education, and employment assistance by our Victims of Exploitation and Trafficking Assistance (VETA) program.

-More recently, in February 2008, BPSOS came to the aid of over 170 young women employed by W&D Apparel, a Taiwanese firm operating in Jordan.
-Fed up with being cheated out of wages and forced to work 16-hour days, the workers went on strike for several weeks.
+In February 2008, BPSOS aided over 170 young women employed by W&D Apparel, a Taiwanese firm operating in Jordan.
+In response to being cheated out of wages and forced to work 16-hour days, the workers went on strike for several weeks.
 Despite the use of brutal force by factory guards and the police to break the strike, they persevered.
 Since then, international pressure from BPSOS, the State Department, and members of the US Congress has helped them return home, as they wished, with a measure of dignity.

 As a founding member of the Coalition to Abolish Modern-day Slavery in Asia (CAMSA), BPSOS has since worked with Esquel Malaysia to successfully resolve disputes over wages and working conditions at that firm.
-The latest firm to receive the focus of CAMSA’s concerns is Polar Twin Advance, a high-tech firm in Penang.
+The latest firm to receive the focus of CAMSA's concerns is Polar Twin Advance, a high-tech firm in Penang.
 That case was resolved with financial assistance to the workers concerned, and their safe return home.
 As of Winter 2008, CAMSA has intervened in several cases, positively affecting a total of nearly 3,000 Vietnamese guest workers.
-With these accomplishments under their belt, they are moving forward, mindful of the key lesson learned from taking on foes like the South China Sea and Hurricane Katrina.